 The History department requires all senior students with history or history-related POEs to complete a senior experience either in our department or in another department.
 Most students will elect to complete their senior project in the history department's senior thesis courses.

 The fall, seminar-style course called "Uncovering the Past" is designed to guide seniors through the process of producing the Senior History Thesis.
 It explores historical theories, techniques, and historiography, and also allows students to get into the "nuts and bolts" of historical analysis.
-During the course of the semester, we have two goals: first, to participate together in the writing of senior theses (or, if students plan a six-hour thesis, the beginning of the thesis); second, to explore ways of understanding and analyzing the past.
+During the course of the semester, we have 2 goals: first, to participate together in the writing of senior theses (or, if students plan a 6 hour thesis, the beginning of the thesis); second, to explore ways of understanding and analyzing the past.

 Among our topics are:

-- the "history of History," and the development of historiography
+- The "history of History," and the development of historiography

 - How personal and national situations influence the way history is written

 - How history as a profession has evolved and is still evolving

 - Explore the difference between primary and secondary sources

 - Look at some ways to use primary sources